shauninman/MiniUI-Legacy-Miyoo-Mini/skeleton/README.txt

 - Automatically sleeps after 30 seconds
   or press POWER to sleep (and wake)
-- Automatically powers off while asleep after one minute or hold POWER for one second
+- Automatically powers off while asleep after two minutes or hold POWER for one second
 - Automatically resumes right where you left off if powered off while